Inventory savings and improved delivery readiness in one

 However, the inventories cause high occupancy costs, interest has to be paid on the tied-up capital and, as if that were not enough, the “wrong” inventories can sometimes only be sold at considerable discounts.
 Production after order placement is not a solution for this type of business.
 The need to deliver at short notice, usually within 24 to 48 hours, means that it is not possible to order the required materials or manufacture the item to be delivered.
 In addition, the production costs associated with the small batch size would make the business completely unprofitable.

-The many possible variations in terms of styles, fabrics, colors and sizes as well as the lead times of several weeks, even in well-organized companies, lead to this seemingly unsolvable problem.
+The many possible variants in the form of styles, fabrics, colors and sizes as well as the lead times of several weeks, even in well-organized companies, lead to this seemingly unsolvable problem.
 So the stock items are produced to the “best of our knowledge and belief” and a system is sought that combines the best possible combination of low space and capital costs with high delivery readiness and low production costs.

 Amazing results

-With the help of a scheduling optimization tool, alternative forecasts were carried out to determine the effects of changes to the forecasting process, delivery capability, batch size and replenishment time.
-The result of this logistical fit optimization is astounding: stocks were reduced by 26% and delivery readiness was increased in two stages, first to 94% and then to 99%.
+Alternative forecasts were carried out with the help of a replenishment optimization tool to determine the effects of changes to the forecasting process, delivery capability, batch size and replenishment time.
+The result of this logistical fit optimization is astonishing: inventories were reduced by 26 percent and delivery readiness was increased in two stages, first to 94 percent and then to 99 percent.

-The detailed project report by Felicitas Heid-Davignon (Anita) and Martin Jürgens (Abels & Kemmner) at www.fashiontechnics.com
+The detailed project report by Felicitas Heid-Davignon (Anita) and Martin Jürgens (Abels & Kemmner) can be found at www.fashiontechnics.com